 Look into SEO and, more specifically, local SEO options.

-You want your Christian school website to rank well for prospective parents in your area.
+You want your website to rank well for prospective clients in your area.

-What social media platforms do your prospective parents use?
-Be sure to be on those platforms to grow your brand and communication with current parents too.
+What social media platforms do your prospective clients use?
+Be sure to be on those platforms to grow your brand and communication with current clients too.